randonantix/openbsd-device-templates/README.md

 - [Desktop/admin device (1 network interface)](https://drive.google.com/file/d/1n-Di5mn6PbEydKYyifEfaGm6NWGzIdYa/view?usp=drive_link) (user:obsd, password:openbsd)

-2. For the router, go to the VM's settings page before starting it and make sure the second network adapter is set to NAT (VirtualBox) or "Internet Sharing" (VMWare)
+2. For the router, go to the VM's settings page before starting it and make sure the second network adapter is set to "Internal Network" (VirtualBox) or "Private to my <DEVICE>" (VMWare)

 3. Boot the machines and change the `root` and `user` passwords: